Understanding Alzheimer’s Risk: Causes, Prevention, and the Promise of Hyperbaric Oxygen

 Sometimes the most effective way to stop yourself from thinking about your pain is to shift your awareness onto something else.
 The next time your chronic pain begins to flare up, try picking up a small object and examining it.

-• Pay attention to the unique shape, temperature, and texture.
+- Pay attention to its unique shape, temperature, and texture.

-• Does it feel rough against your skin, or smooth?
+- Does it feel rough or smooth against your skin?
 Is it hot to the touch, or cool?
 Are there any sharp edges, or is the surface completely rounded?

 After a few moments of intensely focusing on the object, you may find that your chronic pain no longer feels as intense.
 That’s because you’ve actively shifted your focus away from the unpleasant sensation and replaced it with a different one.

 Guided imagery involves imagining a specific reality for yourself, rather than using a real object.
 If your pain is sharp and hot, you might envision a ball of cool white light enveloping your pain.
 Imagine exactly how this would feel using all five of your senses.
-Try to be as vivid as possible.
-Really feel the cool ball of light washing over your body and soothing your pain.
+Try to be as vivid as possible: Feel the cool ball of light washing over your body and soothing your pain.

+Another example of this technique is the pain circle.
+This visualization exercise can help you actively shrink the area of your pain.
+The next time your chronic pain flares up, try envisioning a circle around your pain.
 Ask yourself, where is the pain most intense?
-Does it hurt more on one side of the circle, or the other?
+Does it hurt more on one side of the circle or the other?
 Are there any places inside the circle that don’t hurt at all?

-By actively assessing the area of your pain, you can begin to redraw the boundaries for it.
-You’ll likely find that the area of your pain is smaller than you originally thought!
-It’s an amazing way to actively re-frame the way you experience pain and put yourself back in control.
+By actively assessing the area of your pain, you can begin to redraw the boundaries of it.
+You’ll likely find that the area of your pain is smaller than you originally thought.
+It’s a mindful way to actively reframe the way you experience pain and put yourself back in control.

 Remember that while these techniques are effective on their own, they work best in tandem with proper diet and exercise programs.